 You may be able to ask a lender or adviser to arrange your chosen mortgage deal without giving you any advice, if you are:

 - a mortgage professional with a good understanding of the risks involved

 - remortgaging a home to raise money for business purposes

 - a ‘high net worth individual’, which means you have an annual income of £300,000 or more or assets worth £3m or more.

 An adviser or lender will need evidence that you fall into one of these groups before they can arrange anything for you.
 They will let you know what information they need.

-If you choose to get a mortgage without advice, your lender or adviser must tell you in writing or in conversation about the legal protection you will lose.
-This may include the right to complain about how suitable the mortgage is for you.
+If you choose to get a mortgage without advice, your lender or adviser must tell you in writing (or in conversation) about the legal protection you are giving up.